Samuel Daniel: Life and literary career

-Early life, education and relationship with John Florio
+Early life, education, and relationship with John Florio

 Little is known about Samuel Daniel's early life.
 Biographer Thomas Fuller in Histories of the Worthies of England (1662) states that he "was born not far from Taunton" in Somerset.
 The earliest evidence providing definitive details of his life is an entry in the signature book of Oxford University documenting his matriculation at Magdalen Hall (now Hertford College) on "17 Nov., 1581, aged 19".
 Daniel did not complete his degree at Oxford; Anthony à Wood in Athenae Oxonienses (1691) states that he "was more prone to easier and smoother studies, than in pecking and hewing at logic".

-While at Oxford, Daniel met the author and translator John Florio, who was an Italian tutor at the university at the time.
+While at Oxford, Daniel met the author and translator John Florio, who was teaching Italian at the university at the time.
 In 1582, Daniel contributed a Latin verse to Florio's Giardino di Recreatione.
 Daniel maintained a relationship with Florio for years thereafter.
 He wrote a dedicatory poem that was included in Florio's translation of Michel de Montaigne's Essays in 1603.
 The second edition of Florio's Montaigne, published in 1613, included a revised version of Daniel's dedication in which the poet referred to Florio as "my dear friend and brother".
 This has led to the inference that either Florio had married Daniel's sister or Daniel had married Florio's sister, an inference that has never been proven.